 cbar.update_ticks()

-Here we put all cross-sections together to form a cube.
-To do this you just need to run each contour plot command in one go.
-The code is broken up so it will show each section.
+Here we combine all three cross-sections into a single figure to form a cube.
+To do this, simply run each contourf command sequentially within the same figure.
+The code is annotated to clearly mark each section.

 # Set up cube for the North Pacific